Inflection: Chinese

 The situation is very different in Chinese.
-Since Modern Chinese makes no use of inflection, the meanings of wǒ ('I' or 'me') and tā ('he' or 'him') shall be determined with their position.
+Since Modern Chinese makes no use of inflection, the relationship between wǒ ('I' or 'me') and tā ('he' or 'him') can only be determined by their position.

+English, in contrast to both of the above, uses word order/position to establish relationships between words and steer overall sentence meaning, but also reinforces this approach with inflection, which may permit limited word order changes.
+(Note: The ancestral Old English (Anglo-Saxon) was more inflected, and had a much more Latin-like flexibility of word order, with Middle English showing more order inflexibility over time as various inflectional affixes became obsolescent.
+Modern English word order can be altered poetically in various ways, producing an archaic-seeming or "Yoda-esque" sentence structure that can still be parsed (sometimes with diffculty) by contemporary readers/listeners because of the inflectional morphology.
+The most common such poetic shift is to object–subject/agent–verb (OSV) order; example: "Far lands from him she now travels", in which the inflectional cues – e.g. "travel" being inflected with -s, and the functional differences between the "she" vs. a "her" or a "hers" – make it comprehensible.)

 In Classical Chinese, pronouns were overtly inflected to mark case.
 However, these overt case forms are no longer used; most of the alternative pronouns are considered archaic in modern Mandarin Chinese.
-Classically, 我 (wǒ) was used solely as the first person accusative. 吾 (Wú) was generally used as the first person nominative.
+Classically, was used solely as the first-person accusative, while was generally used as the first-person nominative.

 Certain varieties of Chinese are known to express meaning by means of tone change, although further investigations are required.
-Note that the tone change must be distinguished from tone sandhi.
-Tone sandhi is a compulsory change that occurs when certain tones are juxtaposed.
-Tone change, however, is a morphologically conditioned alternation and is used as an inflectional or a derivational strategy.
-Examples from Taishan and Zhongshan (both Yue dialects spoken in Guangdong Province) are shown below:
+Tone change is a morphologically conditioned alternation used as an inflectional or derivational strategy.
+It is distinguished from tone sandhi, a compulsory change that occurs when certain tones are juxtaposed.
+Examples of tone change from Taishanese and Zhongshan dialect (both Yue dialects spoken in Guangdong Province) are shown below (The superscripted numbers indicate the Chao tone numerals):